It's Sunday morning. 7 AM.

 But of course.

-Things will be changing in our place Sunday morning.
+Things will be changing in our place this morning.
 There will be greater conversion into Christlikeness.
 We will be moved and touched and inspired and broken and in awe and restored and healed.

 God is going to hit several walk-off home runs, setting off fireworks in the hearts of the people.

-God will display his love, knowledge, and power tomorrow morning.
+God will display his love, knowledge, and power this morning.